masabai/aws-center-disease-etl/README.md

 A comprehensive CDC public-health dataset covering chronic disease indicators, heart disease mortality (2019–2021), and nutrition/obesity behaviors.
 It brings together standardized state/county health metrics, age-adjusted mortality rates, and BRFSS-based lifestyle data to provide a unified view of chronic conditions, cardiovascular risk, and population health behaviors across the U.S.

-Phase I runs a traditional Airflow ETL, ingesting all three CSVs for baseline cleaning and loading.
+Phase I runs a **traditional Airflow ETL**, ingesting all three CSVs for baseline cleaning and loading.

-Phase II uses a hybrid Lambda/EC2 Pandas workflow focused on the Nutrition dataset with automated validation.
+Phase II uses a **hybrid Lambda/EC2 Pandas workflow** focused on the Nutrition dataset with automated validation.

-Phase III integrates GitHub Actions with a serverless Spark pipeline (AWS Lambda/Glue) to extract datasets from data.gov and load them into Redshift, automating transformations and ensuring reliable, production-ready data pipelines.
+Phase III integrates **GitHub Actions with a serverless Spark pipeline** (AWS Lambda/Glue/Redshift) to extract datasets from data.gov and load them into Redshift, automating transformations and ensuring reliable, production-ready data pipelines.

 **Note:** The AWS project includes minimal EDA/analysis, as a separate Cloud dbt project already covers it: